Victoria University of Wellington: Controversies

-In 2010 there was criticism of Victoria University of Wellington for removing the Gender Studies department.
+In 2010, Victoria University of Wellington was criticised by feminist Sandra Coney and others for removing the Gender Studies department.
 In 2017, a minor in Gender Studies was made available.

 In 2012 a Facebook page that is associated with Victoria University of Wellington students, Overheard @ Vic, was in the media for the many rape comments that were made.
 These included comments like "you've got to rape the paper, man, you can't let the paper rape you" and "at least ugly girls don't get raped".
 In response to this, a spokesperson for Victoria University of Wellington said that "student safety was a key focus, and the university had partnered with police and Wellington City Council to promote awareness of personal safety".

 In late 2015, academics and students at Victoria University of Wellington spoke out at the university hosting Israeli Defence Force troops for a public lecture.
 The opposition for this public lecture came about because of the soldiers' involvement in Operation Protective Edge, which is thought to have killed at least 2000 Palestinians, most of them civilians.

-In July, 2016, a Victoria University of Wellington staff member Rebekah Proctor was jailed for two years and five months for defrauding the university out of $480,000 – as of 27 October Proctor has appealed her sentence.
-In October 2016 students protested the cut of several European languages, including the German language department losing 43% of staff.
+In October 2016 students protested the cut of several European languages, including the German language department losing 43% of its staff.
 Also in 2016, Victoria University of Wellington was embroiled in a row with the Tertiary Education Union, when it was discovered that union members were being paid less than non-union members.
 This led the TEU to characterise the vice-chancellor Grant Guilford as being anti-union, and resulted in a one-day strike.

 In April 2020, during the COVID-19 outbreak, the university came under fire from students, politicians, and media for suddenly announcing at 48 hours notice that they would be charging students a "placeholder fee" ($150 per week) for student accommodation that they had been forcibly removed from, despite emails from the university previously telling those same students that they would not have to pay.